-The second stage is an eight layer CNN, which uses 20x20px patches.
+The C20NN is a eight layer CNN, which uses 20x20px patches.
 It only classifies the hypothesis with the best score given by the first stage.

-The statistics of our testset are 90.3% recall and 99.3% precision.
-The testset represents 1500 ball true annotated and 12000 false annotated images (resolution: 640x480).
-These images were recorded during test matches (at Leipzig Hobby-Modell-Spiel-Messe, RoHoW Hamburg, Nao-Team HTWK laboratory) and represent a realistic statistical distribution of possible game situations.
+The statistics of our testset are 90.3% recall at 99.3% precision.
+The testset represents 30,000 ball true annotated and 60,000 false annotated images (resolution: 640x480).
+These images were recorded during test matches and the robocup in China and Leipzig and represent a realistic statistical distribution of possible game situations.